aartemjevas/my-juice-shop/README.md

 sudo echo "$(minikube ip)  my-juice-shop.local" /etc/hosts
 ```

-You can access my juice shop on http://my-juice-shop.local or https://my-juice-shop.local
+You can access my juice shop on https://my-juice-shop.local

 > **Note**
 > Certificate will not be valid